yoo2001818/yage/doc/210224_ENTITY_HANDLE.md

 Hence, it'd be pretty meaningless to do that.
 However, the indexes use array offset to distinguish each entity - This also needs to be taken care of.

+### Treating index as a value
+Currently, entity's indexes are managed as a separate array list, just like component arrays.
+While this is somewhat efficient, there is no way to store "floating entity" without any given offset into component index.

+The index can be instead stored within the entity, therefore treating the index as an "automatic" component.